 Our Advisory Forum meets biannually and is made up of elected members and representatives of our committees and member networks.
 Their role is to provide advice to the Governing Board on internal matters affecting our members, new projects and initiatives.

 - The Audit and Risk Sub-committee’s role is to support the Board by scrutinising areas of risk, including financial, health and safety and operational.
 Meet the members of the Audit and Risk Sub-committee.

 - The Registration Authority oversees the management of the Register of Chartered Ecologists, advising the Board on eligibility criteria and assessment as well as undertaking quality assurance and providing guidance to prospective registrants.
 Meet the members of the Registration Authority.

-- The Strategic Policy Sub-committee supports our policy and influencing work, liaising closely with the Country Policy Groups.
+- The Strategic Policy Panel supports our policy and influencing work, liaising closely with the Country Policy Groups.
 Meet the members of the Strategic Policy Panel.

 Standing Committees provide strategic advice and operational support to the Board and to the Secretariat.
 We have three Standing Committees.